JasonHoHung/StoneHorths-Dots-and-Boxes/README.md

 # StoneHorths-Dots-and-Boxes

 Game Created By:
-Dylan Chipun
+Dylan Chipun,
-Jason Ho Hung
+Jason Ho Hung, and
 Raymond Shoong

 StoneHorth's Dots and Boxes is a game in which two players take turns placing sticks to make boxes.